-The good news is that if scar tissue from traditional back surgery is indeed the source of your discomfort, you have options.
-At Laser Spine Institute, the surgeons regularly perform a procedure known as a laminotomy to treat epidural fibrosis.
+If your doctor determines that excessive scar tissue is causing you to experience failed back surgery syndrome, there are several treatment options available to help you find relief.
+At Laser Spine Institute, our skilled surgeons regularly perform a procedure known as a minimally invasive laminotomy to treat epidural fibrosis and failed back surgery syndrome.
 This is an extremely appealing option for many patients because:

-Contact Laser Spine Institute today to learn more about laminotomy and how it can address scar tissue from back surgery, as well as the other exciting minimally invasive surgical procedures offered to treat neck and back pain.
-Laser Spine Institute offers a number of procedures that are designed to help patients find meaningful pain relief without the long recovery time and risks of traditional open back surgery.
+Contact Laser Spine Institute today to learn more about how a laminotomy can be a safer and more effective way to treat neck and back pain than traditional open spine surgery.
+Laser Spine Institute offers a number of minimally invasive procedures that are designed to help patients find pain relief without the long recovery time and risks of traditional open back surgery.